 Manuscript Writing Lab

 Darnall Medical Library

-Dr. Lyubov Tmanova offers research-oriented classes on a quarterly basis.
+Our Informationist / Biomedical Research Librarian offers research-oriented classes on a quarterly basis.
 Individual and group research consultations are also available upon request.
-Standard classes are listed below, but Dr. Tmanova has broad experience in all facets of research and can design other research-oriented classes to meet your particular needs.
+Standard classes are listed below, but we can design other research-oriented classes to meet your particular needs.

 Writing Systematic Reviews - This workshop provides an overview of the purpose, structure, components, and writing process of systematic reviews.
-Attendees will become familiar with systematic reviews standards and guidelines and explore opportunities of collaboration with librarians.
+Attendees will become familiar with systematic review standards and guidelines and will explore opportunities for collaboration with librarians.
 Please see the Systematic Review Service page for details on collaboration opportunities with Darnall Medical Library librarians.

 Designing a Compelling Scientific Presentation - This workshop will help you to structure and design your research presentation using the key components and elements of scientific presentation to communicate your research findings to your audience.